hdShang/arxiv-daily/docs/cs-CV/2025-08-13/papers/250809681v1-surg-invnerf-invertible-nerf-for-3d-tracking-and-reconstruction-in-s.md

 ---
 layout: default
-title: Surg-InvNeRF: Invertible NeRF for 3D tracking and reconstruction in surgical vision
+title: "Surg-InvNeRF: Invertible NeRF for 3D tracking and reconstruction in surgical vision"
 ---

 # Surg-InvNeRF: Invertible NeRF for 3D tracking and reconstruction in surgical vision